dkpats/CS50Lectures/README.md

 # CS50Lectures

-A repository to store notes on the lectures for Harvard's CS50: Programming with Python and JavaScript
+I am taking Harvard's CS50: Web Programming with Python and JavaScript.
+This repository stores my personal lecture notes and the cuided lecture code examples.
+The goal is to use git as much as possible during the courses progress to become as familiar as possible with the tool.